regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 ## Metadata

-To create classes, projects, and batches on chain using the `ecocredit` module, we first need to know what data we are appending to each each class, project, and batch.
+To create classes, projects, and batches on chain using the `ecocredit` module, we first need to know what our supporting data looks like for each class, project, and batch we intend to create.

 Credit classes, projects, and batches are stored as objects in on-chain application state.
 Each object has a `metadata` field that can be any arbitrary `string` with a maximum length of `256`.
-Although their are no additional restrictions, the recommended practice is to provide a content hash.
+There are no additional restrictions on `metadata` but it was designed for content hashes.

-Regen Network Development uses a custom [Internationalized Resource Identifier (IRI)](../../modules/data/01_concepts#iri) as the value of the `metadata` field for each credit class, project, and batch created through Regen Registry.
-If you are doing your own credit origination process, we recommend you do the same.
-This will ensure your data can be read by Regen Network Development applications.
+Regen Network Development uses a custom [Internationalized Resource Identifier (IRI)](../../modules/data/01_concepts#iri) as the value of `metadata` for credit classes, projects, and batches created and managed by Regen Registry.
+If you are managing your own credit origination process, we recommend doing the same.
+If you use the same IRI generation method, your data will be readable by Regen Network Development applications.

-The IRI contains a content hash that includes additional information about how the content hash was created such as the type of data and how the data was hashed.
+The IRI contains a content hash with embedded information about how the content hash was created and how the data was hashed.
 To generate an IRI for the `metadata` field, we will first need to construct "graph" data for our credit classes, projects, and batches.
-When we say "graph" data here, we are referring to [Resource Description Framework (RDF)](https://www.w3.org/RDF/).

 ### JSON-LD